Claude 3.7 Sonnet vs Qwen3-Max

 Where can I run Claude 3.7 Sonnet and Qwen3-Max?

 Claude 3.7 Sonnet is available on Snowflake Cortex, GCP Vertex AI, Replicate API, OpenRouter, and AWS Bedrock.
-Qwen3-Max is available on OpenRouter.
+Qwen3-Max is available on OpenRouter, Vercel AI Gateway, and Novita AI.
 Provider coverage can affect latency, region availability, compliance posture, and fallback options.

 Continue comparing